-Author Calum McSwiggan reveals he has travelled far and wide but, no matter where he is, the LGBT+ community always makes him feel at home
+Author Calum McSwiggan reveals he has travelled far and wide but, no matter where he is, the LGBTQ+ community always makes him feel at home

 Long before I set out on grand adventures spontaneously hopping from country to country, my love for travel and community was ignited by the family holidays we’d take to The Algarve and the Canary Islands when I was little.
 The stunning vistas of Portugal, the lively beach towns of Tenerife and the volcano-top restaurants of Lanzarote populate some of my earliest memories.
 The recollection that really underlines all of this, though, was the time my father lost his wallet on our summer vacation to Gran Canaria when I was just eight years old.
 It was a disastrous start to any holiday, no doubt, but one that would lead to a moment that would stick with me forever.

 We needed to get to the nearest branch of my father’s bank to cancel his cards, and a quick conversation with the very helpful hotel concierge revealed that we should head to the Yumbo Centre.
 That meant nothing to my young naïve mind then, and I was far too busy concentrating on my melting ice cream to pay attention, but as we approached in the taxi I remember being excited by the giant cartoon dinosaur that adorned the front of the complex.
 He was smiling and wearing a bow tie, ready to welcome me to a whole new world that I never knew existed.
 A place that would change my life forever.